tdurouchoux/dsview_vault/topics/Concept/Accessibility in Typography.md

 type: Concept
 ---

-Considerations for making text accessible and readable for all users.
+Best practices for ensuring readability and accessibility in data visualizations.